PwC Assessment Centre Success Guide

 Many people can and do impress at the PwC assessment centre, but the one trait that separates strong candidates from elite candidates is a focus on self-improvement.

-Have a read of my post “The Real Secret To Career Success” for much more detail on this.
+Have a read of our post “The Real Secret To Career Success” for much more detail on this.

 This area may seem unimportant to you, but don’t compound any ignorance you may have in this area with arrogance that it doesn’t matter.
 This is important and PwC treat it as such.

-Action point: Spend 10 minutes thinking how you can demonstrate a track-record of personal development and a commitment to it in the future.
+- Action point 1: Spend 10 minutes thinking how you can demonstrate a track-record of personal development and a commitment to it in the future.

 HINT: Add a few questions covering this area to your list of interview questions (that you will ask them at your PwC assessment centre).
 EG: “Personal development is important to me.
 Can you tell me how PwC will invest in my long-term training and development if my application is successful?”